mosabami/modernize-app-ai-ready/exercises/ex-4/12-pguser-promptflow.md

     ![azenz3uq.png](../../media/azenz3uq.png)

-   > :note: Record the name of the AI Hub.
+     > 📓 Record the name of the AI Hub.
 You’ll use the name later in this task.

 1. Open a browser window and go to **https://ai.azure.com/**.